hashicorp/terraform-aws-vault/examples/vault-iam-auth/README.md

 ### Vault Authentication using IAM user or role

-IAM auth is a process in which Vault leverages on AWS STS (Security Token Service) to identify the AWS IAM principal (user or role) attached to an AWS resource such as an ECS Task or a Lambda Function that originates the login request.
+IAM auth is a process in which Vault leverages AWS STS (Security Token Service) to identify the AWS IAM principal (user or role) attached to an AWS resource such as an ECS Task or a Lambda Function that originates the login request.
 You can still use the `iam` method for EC2 instances attached to a role, like we do in this example,